-- you're not using tape.
-No, this is not a trick.
-Trim is not only easier to tape off, it's also easier to follow when "cutting in."
-If you're the type of painter who doesn't bother with tape and prefers to freehand that nice, clean edge, you'll find it's easier to cut in when you can spread out your brush over a nice, broad area (the wall), and use just the edge to cut in along the fine line of the trim.
+Trim is not only easier to tape off, but it's also easier to follow when cutting in.
+If you're the type of painter who doesn't bother with tape and prefers to freehand that nice, clean edge, you'll find it's easier to cut in when you can spread out your brush over a nice, broad area (the wall) and use just the edge to cut in along the fine line of the trim.

-- you want instant gratification.
 Sometimes you're just dying to see what the new color looks like, or you truly can't stand to look at that ugly old color for one more day.
 If it's a coin-toss between painting trim or walls first, do the walls first.
 Seeing an inkling of the final product just might give you an energy boost to complete the project.

 Wall color has a bigger impact than trim color.
 If it turns out that you don't like the wall color, there's a good chance you'll change the trim color, too.
-No sense in painting both twice.
+Thre is no sense in painting both surfaces twice.

-- you have unskilled helpers.
-Nothing personal, but, frankly, walls require less skill and care than trimwork.
-Walls are primarily rolled, while trim is exclusively brushed and can really look bad if someone slops the paint on, muddling the details and leaving permanent funky brush strokes.
-Once the kids or your lazy brother-in-law have helped you knock out the walls, take your time painting the trim yourself.
-Also, you won't have to worry about a sloppy wall-painter messing up your masterpiece.
+Walls are faster to paint and require less skill and care than trim-work.
+Walls are primarily rolled, while the trim is exclusively brushed and can look bad if someone slops the paint on, muddling the details, and leaving permanent brush strokes.